joantolos/blog/content/blog/checked_vs_unchecked_exceptions.md

 ## What is an exception

 An exception is an unexpected event during a program execution that disrupts the normal instructions flow.
-This definition is common for pretty much any programming language and each one of them will hace it's own nuances and ways to deal with exceptions.
+This definition is common for pretty much any programming language and each one of them will have it's own nuances and ways to deal with exceptions.
 It is important to know the ways the language deals with exceptions, and be wise enough to choose well.
 A good exception treatment will really make a difference in a piece of software.

 The concept of checked and unchecked exception is introduced by the Java compiler.
 Checked and unchecked exceptions are part of the basics of the language.